golden3point14/SpaceX14/README.md

 Visualizing ftrace data.
 Web application based, using Node.js frameworks.

+IMPORTANT NOTE: After pulling for the first time, ALWAYS CHOOSE A NEW FILE FIRST!

 ## Instructions

 Please follow the following instructions to parse a .dat file and run our visualization.